cvharris/life-planner-api/README.md

-# Vatterott Foundation API
+# Life Planner API
-An API for uploading and managing grant applications
+An API for managing Life!
 ==========================

 # What This Runs On
-Hapi, Mongoose, PlutoPath (thanks ecowden!), and magic!
+Hapi, Mongoose, PlutoPath (thanks @ecowden!), and magic!